 I apologize for the small size, this was the only image I could find.
-I hoped to find the images from the backs of the set boxes, but the packaging was glued to the yellow sheet, and in most cases, such prints, if made, were most likely destroyed when removed from the 1616 backing.
+I hoped to find the images from the backs of the set boxes, but the packaging was glued to the yellow sheet, and as Paul Mison has observed from a box of 1621 the back of the box is blank.

 Small as the images are, I can't comment as to their creativity, but I do want to point out the use of the black 4x6 plate on the trailer middle right.
 What is going on there???

 Interestingly, it appears the alternates were restricted to parts from each specific set to each specific alternate.
 This may be fortunate for us, but i think it would have been more interesting if the big backing had combined builds, and these could have appeared on the backs of each set in question.